 - If they guess an incorrect letter, it is noted on the board, and one part of the stick figure hangman is drawn.

-The goal of the game is to guess the word before a full stick figure is drawn, “hanging” the man.
+The game goal is to guess the word before a full stick figure is drawn, “hanging” the man.

 3. Categories

-This is another fun game for practicing vocabulary.
+This game gives students another fun way to practice vocabulary.
 Brainstorm with your students to come up with a list of categories (maybe from new vocabulary you have recently taught), and write each category on a flashcard.
 Examples could be colors, jobs, or verbs.
 Choose two students to stand up.
 Call out a category and a letter of the alphabet (for example, “colors” and “b”).
-The first student to come up with something from within that category that begins with the letter is the winner and remains standing.
-Choose another student to go against the winner, and repeat with a new category and letter.
+The first student who comes up with something from within that category that begins with the letter is the winner and remains standing.
+Choose another student to face the winner, then repeat with a new category and letter.

 4. Bingo

-For this classic game adapted for young learners, you can create bingo cards and a call sheet or print them from a website like Bingo Baker.
+You can create bingo cards and a call sheet or print them from a website like Bingo Baker for this classic game adapted for young learners.
 For your call sheet, you can use the usual numbers and letters or get more creative with the vocabulary you have recently taught.
 For very young students, use pictures instead of words.

 Cut up the call sheet and put the squares into a hat.
 Give each student a bingo card as well as something to mark their card with.
 Allow each student a turn to be the “caller.”
 Have the caller pick one square at a time from the hat and call out what is on the square.
 The other students listen for what is called and mark the word or image on their card.
 The first student to mark their entire bingo card calls out “Bingo!” and is the winner.